Buck Creek (Kent County, Michigan): Buck Creek Trail

 The City of Grandville and the City of Wyoming teamed up to build a trail system that follows Buck Creek.
 The project started 30 years ago and has developed into a system of beautiful trails along the creek.
 The trail is currently in three segments.
 One from the Baldwin Street Trailhead in Jenison, Michigan to Broadway St. in Grandville.
 This is the newest segment.
 The next is down Canal St. to the Grandville segment which goes through Wedgewood Park.
 The third piece is the Wyoming segment which starts at Lemery Park, goes through the Buck Creek Nature preserve and finishes out at Palmer Park.
 Westmichigantrails.com says it takes some navigational skills to complete but is well worth the effort in the end.

 Wedgwood Park

-Wedgwood Park located on Wilson Ave in Grandville, Michigan right next to the Grandville Middle school.
+Wedgwood Park located on Wilson Ave in Grandville, Michigan right next to the Oakestown Intermediate.
 The park features a football field with new goalposts put in spring of 2012 and has small sets of bleachers on either side.
 The football field is used by Grandville Rocket Football and the home for the Grandville Girls Rugby Club.
-The park has bathrooms, a nice playground with much room for children to run around and play a large pavilion with picnic tables, stand up charcoal grills, benches, and a beautiful bridge that connects to the Grandville Middle School.
+The park has bathrooms, a nice playground with much room for children to run around and play a large pavilion with picnic tables, stand up charcoal grills, benches, and a beautiful bridge that connects to Oakestown Intermediate.
 Part of Buck Creek Trail goes through the park and has many different places with benches to view the Buck Creek.